prataprc/prataprc.github.io/_posts/2018-10-24-Rust-with-c.md

   * Rust follows zero-cost-abstraction, programmers can enjoy the higher level abstractions in rust without worrying about hidden cost that might be introduced by compiler.
-* Lean stack model for function calls and local variables.
-  * Rust does not make any compromises in its stack and heap model
 * A well aged compiler and language design.
   * Rust design includes some of the latest advancements in type system along with memory safety built into the language.
 And inspite of